HiggstonRainbird/AoC-2022/README.md

 * **Day 16: Proboscidea Volcanium**: Contains both optimized Mathematica solution and unoptimized Rust solution, which run at around the same speeds.
 Rust solution is for part 2 only.
 * Day 17: Pyroclastic Flow
 * Day 18: Boiling Boulders
+* **Day 19: Not Enough Minerals**: Like day 16, has optimized Mathematica and partially optimized Rust.

 ## Poems